Time to read: 4 minutes.

 I have performed technology due diligence for investors since 1985.
 I evaluate both open-source and proprietary projects.
 I assess software development organizations and individuals, including processes, technology, and I also lead code reviews.
-I have years of experience evaluating projects and teams, and I am a well-known Scala mentor.
+I have years of experience evaluating projects and teams, and I am a well-known Scala instructor.
 I often collaborate with others when performing an evaluation.
 I normally work via video conferencing, but I also work in-person, on site.

-For assessments I do not perform original research, I merely report on the subject company as I find it.
+For assessments, I do not perform original research, I merely report on the subject company as I find it.
 I offer the following types of evaluations.

 Quick Sanity Check